yhao-compbio/drugbank/README.md

 + `pubchem-map.ipynb` -- DrugBank compounds were mapped to [PubChem](https://pubchem.ncbi.nlm.nih.gov/search/) based on exact InChi string matches.
 The mapping is available as a [tsv file](data/pubchem-mapping.tsv).

 + `parse-halflife.ipynb` -- extracts half-life and other structural information from the Drugbank xml download into a [tsv file](data/drugbank_halflife.tsv) where each row represents a drug.
 The half-life information was listed as free text in Drugbank.
 We manually extract the numeric value from free text into a [xlsx file](data/drugbank_halflife_curated.xlsx).
+All values were converted to hours.
+If the value was listed as time range (e.g. a ~ b) in DrugBank, average was calculated (e.g. (a + b)/2).

++ `extract-curated-halflife.ipynb` -- extracts subset of drugs with curated half-life into a [tsv file](data/drugbank_subset_halflife_curated.csv) where each row represents a drug.

++ `predict-halflife.ipynb` -- builds supervised learning models to predict half-life based on structural properties of drugs.

 ## License